Recovery and Resume for Agent Runs

 Section titled “Checkpoint restore example”Use checkpoint resume when a run stopped before its lifecycle was finished.

-orcho status --workspace ~/www/my-workspace/.orcho
+orcho status --workspace ~/www/my-workspace/workspace-orchestrator

-orcho run \ --workspace ~/www/my-workspace/.orcho \ --resume 20260628_125026 \ --output liveThe resumed process loads the existing checkpoint and skips phases that already completed.
+orcho run \ --workspace ~/www/my-workspace/workspace-orchestrator \ --resume 20260628_125026 \ --output liveThe resumed process loads the existing checkpoint and skips phases that already completed.
 If the run pauses again on a handoff, decide the handoff first and then resume.

 Real checkpoint restore